infinite-industries/infinite-industries.github.io/README.md

-# staging-static-front
+# static end for the old [very old] version of Infinite Industries website
-staging static pages
+saved here for historical reasons